MaciejkaG/bard/README.md

 ### Custom languages
 Custom languages can be added by duplicating the ``lang/en_GB.json`` file, setting it's name to `ja_JP.json` for example and translating all strings in that file to your language.
 Then you need to change `LANGUAGE` property in .env file to your file's name without .json extension (e.g. `ja_JP`).
 ## To-Do
-- More dashboard features (e.g. loop mode button).
+- More dashboard features (e.g. loop mode button, queue control, lyrics tab).
-- Websocket implementation (to make web player elements smoother)
+- Websocket implementation (to make web player elements smoother and not lag the server with multiple hour long tracks).
-- More Discord commends
+- More Discord commands.